Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

-The Helix Bridge is located in the heart of Marina Bay and connects Marina Center with Marina South.
+One of the best photography spots in Singapore is the Helix Bridge which is located in the heart of Marina Bay.
 Shaped like a DNA strand, the bridge creates a unique frame in photos and at sundown, the lights perfectly show off Singapore’s stunning architecture.

 If you’re taking photos during the day, it’s better to come early since the Helix Bridge gets a lot of foot traffic.
 At night, head underneath the bridge, near the Youth Olympic Park and position your tripod right by the water to get both the bridge and Marina Bay Sands in the frame.

 This attraction is free to visit and open 24/7.
 Promenade is the closest MRT station and various bus routes will bring you within walking distance of the bridge.